lukso-network/docs/docs/learn/dapp-developer/read-profile-data.md

 ## Fetch the Profile Metadata

-If you only need the contents of the profile data JSON file you can use [`fetchData('LSP3Profile')`](../../tools/erc725js/classes/ERC725.md#fetchdata).
+If you only need the contents of the profile data JSON file, you can use [`fetchData('LSP3Profile')`](../../tools/erc725js/classes/ERC725.md#fetchdata).
 This will download the JSON file and verify its hash automatically.

 ```js
 // ...